DavAug/PAM/README.md

 ### The more flexible way (requires some knowledge of programming)

 Alternatively, the GitHub repository can be cloned, and the scripts executed locally.
 For ease of execution, we prepared a `Makefile` that executes the scripts in the correct order.
-Please find a step-by-step instruction how the dependencies can be installed, once you have cloned the repostory.
+Please find a step-by-step instruction how the dependencies can be installed and the results be reproduced, once you have cloned the repostory.

 #### 1. Install dependencies